 Created By: ODHS

-At Point of Interest No. 1 you should be on the Market Place near the War Memorial and facing south towards the Cowper and Newton Museum.
+At Point of Interest Number 1 you should be on the Market Place near the War Memorial.
+Please face south towards Orchard House, now the Cowper and Newton Museum (see above image).

-Continental lacemakers came to this area of North Buckinghamshire as a result of religious persecution in their own countries from the late 1500s through to the late 1600s.
-The lacemakers, particularly those from Lille and Mechlin, settled here in the small market town of Olney and taught the local women to make bobbin lace and thus began a cottage industry which lasted for over 300 years.
+Continental lace makers came to this area of North Buckinghamshire from the late 1500s through to the late 1600s as a result of religious persecution in their own countries.
+The lace makers, particularly those from Lille and Mechlin, settled here in the small market town of Olney.
+They taught the local women to make bobbin lace and thus began a cottage industry which lasted for over 300 years.

-The equipment for lacemaking could be made locally – the straw stuffed pillow, the wooden ‘horse’ or ‘maid’ to support the pillow, the parchment patterns, and of course the wooden and bone bobbins, examples of which can see in the Cowper and Newton Museum.
+The equipment for lace making could be made locally – the straw stuffed pillow, the wooden ‘horse’ to support the pillow, the parchment patterns, and the wooden and bone bobbins.
+See image of bobbins above.
+Examples can be seen in the Cowper and Newton Museum.

-The lacemakers lived in small cottages in the many ‘courts’, off the High Street, Market Place and in Silver End (the street to the left of the Museum building.
+The lace makers lived in small cottages in the many ‘courts’, situated off the High Street and the Market Place; also in Silver End - the street to the left of the Museum building.
 See image above for a photograph of Silver End taken around 1880

-Many of the larger houses in Olney were either rebuilt or refaced in the 18th century for lace dealers.
-The large building on the south-west corner of the Market Place and the main road (Numbers 37 & 38) is an example.
-It was originally the Catherine Wheel Inn, but was virtually rebuilt and refaced for John Rickards in 1722 and remained a lace dealer’s premises for the next 150 years.
+Many of the larger houses in Olney were either rebuilt or re-faced in the 18th century for lace dealers.
+One example is the large building on the south-west corner of the Market Place and the main road (now Numbers 37 and 38).
+It was originally the Catherine Wheel Inn, but was virtually rebuilt for John Rickards in 1722 and remained a lace dealer’s premises for the next 150 years.
 A photograph of this building taken in the 1900s is shown above.

-A weekly market has been held on this Market Place since at least 1206 and special bobbins could be obtained at the three fairs held annually on Easter Monday, 29th June (Cherry Fair) and at the Statute Fair in October.
+A weekly market has been held on this Market Place since at least 1206.
+Special bobbins could be obtained at the three fairs held annually: on Easter Monday, Cherry Fair in June and Statute Fair in October.

-Make your way carefully across the Zebra Crossing and then turn right and (again) carefully cross Spring Lane and walk some 250 metres until you arrive at Evelyn House, 15A High Street where Point of Interest No. 2 is visible.
+Now make your way across the Zebra Crossing and then turn right and carefully cross Spring Lane and walk some 250 metres until you arrive at Evelyn House, Number 15A High Street, where Point of Interest Number 2 is visible.